Browse government and agency-specific performance data in the FEMP EISA 432 Compliance Tracking System.

 The Federal Energy Management Program (FEMP) provides data illustrating federal progress in meeting the requirements outlined in Section 432 of the Energy Independence and Security Act of 2007 (EISA 432) (42 U.S.C.
 8253(f)).

-This data is accessible through the EISA 432 Compliance Tracking System (CTS), which offers:
+This data is accessible through the FEMP EISA 432 Compliance Tracking System, which offers:

 - Top-tier agency aggregates, representing all reported data subject to the EISA 432 requirements

 - Facility-level detailed data that excludes information for facilities that have requested exemption from public disclosure for national-security purposes.

 Submit a FEMP EISA 432 Compliance Tracking System public data inquiry.

 Contact Chris Tremper of the U.S. Department of Energy at 202-586-7632.

 Federal Government Compliance Overview